learningequality/kolibri/docs/dev/frontend.rst

 The behavior of much of Kolibri's user interface is defined by Javascript code.

-There are two distinct entities that control this behaviour - a Kolibri Plugin on the Python side, which manages the registration of the frontend code within Django (and also facilitates building of that code into compiled assets with Webpack) and a Kolibri Module - which is the Javascript object that wraps and manages the behaviour for a relatively independent piece of frontend code.
+There are two distinct entities that control this behaviour - a Kolibri Hook on the Python side, which manages the registration of the frontend code within Django (and also facilitates building of that code into compiled assets with Webpack) and a Kolibri Module - which is the Javascript object that wraps and manages the behaviour for a relatively independent piece of frontend code.